GuillaumeCz/smart-contract-token-sale/README.md

 ## Goal

-The goal of this smart contract is to create and distribute BlockFoodCoin according to the rules specified in the whitepaper.
+The goal of this smart contract is to create and distribute BlockFoodToken according to the rules specified in the whitepaper.

 The token sale behaviour is coded into the smart contract itself.
 Nothing is hidden.